 Victorine Lieske has made her mark on the publishing world in many significant ways.

 Victorine enjoys commercial success through her writing, thanks in part to her ability to analyze and adapt to the constantly changing trends in today's publishing environment.
 She self-published her first book, Not What She Seems, in April of 2010.
 In March of 2011, Not What She Seems began its 6 week run on The New York Times best selling eBook list.
 By May 2011 she had sold over 100,000 copies.
-Victorine's first romantic comedy novel hit the USA Today Best selling books list in January 2015.
+Victorine's first romantic comedy novel, Accidentally Married, hit the USA Today Best selling books list in January 2015.

 Victorine has also helped countless other authors through her involvement and outreach as immediate past president of the Nebraska Writers Guild.
 She has educated authors about the changes occurring in the publishing industry due to the eBook revolution and ease of self-publishing.
 She is active in many writing groups and forums and has given dozens of interviews for TV, radio and print media and has been a panel member and keynote speaker at several major events, including The Business of Writing International Summit.
 Her candor as a blogger and guest has made her a favorite with audiences worldwide.
 Victorine also served as a judge for the 2015 Whitney Awards.
 Because of her selfless service to fellow authors through assistance with critiquing, beta reading and graphic design, she was chosen as the inaugural recipient of the CIR Strong Award, named for late Clean Indie Reads forum member Jessica Strong.

 Victorine and her husband have raised their four children in Nebraska.
 Along with Victorine's writing and graphic design work for the publishing industry, she and her husband manufacture rubber stamps and wall vinyl for the craft industry.